parkverdict

 North Country National Scenic Trail

 View from above the trees looking down at Duncan Bay Narrows, trees, Lake Superior, and Canada.
-90ESSENTIAL NPS / Paul Brown
+90DOES IT ALL NPS / Paul Brown

 National Park · MI